-With the establishment of the Armed Forces Security Agency in July 1949, Mr. Rhoads joined that organization as Assistant to the Chief, Technical Division, a position which he held first under Mr. Friedman and then under Captain Thomas H. Dyer, U. S. Navy, until the time of his retirement.
-There is little doubt that continuous attention to duty and long hours of concentrated effort contributed to breaking down the physical resistance which had been built up against a recurrence of his earlier illness.
+With the establishment of the Armed Forces Security Agency in July 1949, Mr. Rhoads joined that organization as Assisttant to the Chief, Technical Division, a position which he held first under Mr. Friedman and then under Captain Thomas H. Dyer, U.S. Navy, until the time of his There is little doubt that retirement. continuous attention to duty and long hours of concentrated effort contributed to breaking down the physical resistance which had been built up against a recurrence of his earlier illness.
 In June 1951, upon undergoing his regular annual physical examination at Fitzsimmons Hospital, it was discovered, to the regret of all who learned of the findings, that the illness of 1935 had returned and that Mr. Rhoads required hospitalization once more.
-Upon recovery in December 1951, the Army medical authorities recommended that Mr. Rhoads not return to any active duty whatever, in the hope that the resistance built up once more by long rest not be undermined again by a return to work except of the lightest sort.
-Realizing that he owed it to his wife and family to remain in good health for many years, and that he could not allow himself to "take it easy" so long as he occupied any official position, Mr. Rhoads wisely elected to retire.
+Upon recovery in December 1951, the army medical authorities recommended that Mr. Rhoads not return to any active duty whatever, in the hope that the resistance built up once more by long rest not be undermined again by a return to work except of the lightest sort.